openrfsense/openrfsense.github.io/pages/node/configuration.md

 The static configuration for the node is loaded from a valid YAML file and from environment variables.

 ## Configuration file
-A valid YAML file for the node (most/all values populated) would look like the following:
+A valid YAML file for the node (most/all values populated with the defaults) would look like the following:

 ```yaml
 # Node daemon configuration